This original blog post has been fully updated for 2021.

 You Will (Likely) Not Be Paid

-OK, now that you know you will be working for free and probably paying your college to get credit – so actually you will be paying to work – make it something you want to do!
+OK, now that you know you will be working for free and probably paying your college to get credit, you will actually be paying to work.
+Make it something you want to do!

 To get some working knowledge of what different parts of the music industry are available, read blogs and do online research so you don’t walk in looking unprepared.
 Hypebot is a great place to start.